2017 LATE MODEL STOCK CAR RULES

 7. Only 2 gaskets, 1 per side, maximum thickness .065 will be permitted.

-8. No adjustable spacer will be permitted.
+8. No adjustable or coated spacer will be permitted.
 No other modifications will be permitted.

 9. All carburetors and spacer plates must meet speedway specifications.